Friday Evening Arrives

 "Thinking about going to a baseball game?
 Hm," Alex said surprisingly.
 "Ouch," he glanced toward Carol, who returned the glance out of the corner of her eye and turning her head side to side.

-After a while, most everybody finished with eating; the pastor rises, the guests observing, the chatter gradually ceases.
+After a while, most everybody finished eating; the pastor rises, the guests observing, the chatter gradually ceases.
 The pastor introduces the first of two speakers of the evening; it is Jessi.
 She, rising from her table, approaches the podium.
 After a prayer for her, Jessi shares her story.
-(Yet, she knew of several others also in the room that had a worthy story to tell, like all whose lives Jesus had changed for the better.
+(Yet, she knew of several others also in the room that had a worthy story to tell, like all whose lives Jesus had touched for the better.
 One in particular she knew was her friend, Tricia, sitting with her that evening, and whom God had healed miraculously of asthma when a child.
 As often as He gives her the opportunity, Tricia shares her story as well.)

 Tonight, however, was Jessi's turn, and so Jessi began, perhaps mainly for the hearing of Alex and Carol, her guests.
-Both, as well as all in the room that evening seemed to give Jessi their rapt attention as she shared.
+Both, as well as all in the room that evening, seemed to give Jessi their rapt attention as she shared.

 Having finished, Jessi returned to her table and was greeted by a hug from Carol.
 "Thank you," Carol said.
 Alex, however, seemed to be thinking of other matters, perhaps the baseball game he was missing.
 (Ah, that evil one entices Alex's thoughts; you want to be there for sure rather than here, don't you?
 You wonder what you're missing.)

 As introduced, Pastor Jacobs, Jr., then approaches the podium to speak.
 (The Sr. Pastor Jacobs retired from his pastoral role a few years ago.)
 "Thank you, Jessi," he begins.
 Pausing momentarily, he then continued, "I think we could close the evening with that."